m-labs/artiq/DEVELOPER_NOTES.rst

 ::
   flock /run/boards/kc705 bash

-If the board is already locked by another user, the ``flock`` command above will wait for the lock to be released.
+If the board is already locked by another user, the ``flock`` commands above will wait for the lock to be released.

 To determine which user is locking a board, use:
 ::